 Word-of-mouth marketing is powerful because people trust the recommendations and endorsements of their peers far more than they trust ads and other messages that come straight from your brand.

-They’re more likely to make crucial purchasing decisions when they see and hear people like them loving your products.
+They’re more likely to make crucial purchasing decisions when they see and hear that people like them love your products.
 This allows you to reach more people in your target audience, increase your conversion rates, and expand your customer base.

 As a well-known Nielsen report states, 92% of people trust word-of-mouth recommendations from people they know, more than all other forms of advertising.